-So, onto the analysis (which uses essentially the same basic methodology from my splitter post).
-Both that index and the data used to compute it are found in the table below.
-I have to stress that because there is so little data available — and especially little data available on URM applicants — the following applies to non-URM applicants only, and is based entirely on non-URM applicant data.
-I unfortunately had to exclude URM data because it can really skew the overall picture.
-I also excluded any schools for which I did not feel that I had sufficient data-points for analysis.
-Just to break down the categories for you:
+What I have done here is try to create an index number that incorporates information to answer our questions.
+The table below shows the index and the data used to compute it.
+I have to stress that because there is so little data available, and especially little data available on URM applicants, the following applies to non-URM applicants only.
+It is based entirely on non-URM applicant data.
+Unfortunately, I had to exclude URM data because it can really skew the overall picture.
+I also excluded any schools I did not feel that I had sufficient data-points for analysis.

-LSAT Bump: This is a number from my own regression analysis, and indicates the % increase in the likelihood of admission for each additional LSAT point an applicant has.
+- LSAT Bump.
+A number from my own regression analysis, and indicates the % increase in the likelihood of admission for each additional LSAT point an applicant has.

-GPA Bump: This is the GPA equivalent of the LSAT bump (the % increase for each .10 GPA).
+- GPA Bump.
+The GPA equivalent of the LSAT bump (the % increase for each .10 GPA).

-Non-Splitter LSAT: This is the average LSAT of admitted non-reverse-splitter applicants.
+- Non-Splitter GPA.The average GPA of admitted non-splitter applicants.

-LSAT Differential: This is simply the difference between the previous two categories divided by 5 (so as to not give it too much weight as compared to the other variables), and gives an indication of how much lower on LSAT a school will go compared with its average in order to chase high GPAs scores.
+- GPA Differential.
+Simply put, this is the difference between the previous two categories, and gives an indication of how much lower on GPA a school will go compared with its average in order to chase high LSAT scores.

-Reverse- Splitter Success: This is the % of reverse-splitter applicants in the data who were accepted.
+- Splitter Success. % of splitter applicants in the data who were accepted.

-Non-Reverse-Splitter Success: This is the % of the non-reverse-splitter applicants in the data who were accepted.
+- Non-Splitter Success. % of the non-splitter applicants in the data who were accepted.

-Index: This is the number I devised to take into account the salient data from the other categories.
-It is simply (LSAT Differential + GPA/LSAT Differential) * Reverse-Splitter vs Non Success.
-The higher the number, the more reverse-splitter-friendly a school is.
+- Index.
+This is the number I devised to take into account the salient data from the other categories.
+It is simply (GPA Differential + LSAT/GPA Differential) * Splitter vs Non Success.
+The higher the number, the more splitter-friendly a school is.

 The mean index number for the schools included is 2.31, so I set that as a benchmark, and then broke the schools down into five categories:

-Very Reverse-Splitter Friendly: These schools have an index number that is more than two standard deviations above the mean.
-(Dark Green)
+- Very Reverse-Splitter Friendly: These schools have an index number that is more than two standard deviations above the mean.
+(Blue)

-Reverse-Splitter Friendly: These schools have an index number that is between one and two standard deviations above mean.
-(Light Green)
+- Reverse-Splitter Friendly: These schools have an index number that is between one and two standard deviations above mean.
+(Green)

-For the Top 14, I kept the categories and color coding the same, but based everything off the mean index score of just the T14, which was 2.42 (not all that different from the overall average, actually!)
+For the Top 14, I kept the categories and color coding the same, but based everything off the mean index score of just the T14, which was 2.42 (ot all that different from the overall average, actually!).
 Here are the results:

 Not much change at all, as you can see.
-The only real difference is that when schools are limited only to the Top 14, Northwestern turns from yellow to red.
-Perhaps the takeaway here is that, while for splitters there seems to be relatively more friendliness as you go down the USNWR ranks, for reverse-splitters, there’s not much difference between the top schools and lower ranked schools (although, of course, what is meant by “high LSAT” and “high GPA” is obviously going to be different for Harvard than it is for Pepperdine).
+The only real difference is that when we limit schools to the Top 14, Northwestern turns yellow to red.
+Perhaps the takeaway here is that splitters seem to be relatively more acceptance as you go down the USNWR ranks.
+For reverse-splitters, there’s not much difference between the top schools and lower-ranked schools.
+Although, of course, what “high LSAT” and “high GPA” means is obviously going to be different for Harvard than it is for Pepperdine.